ANCIENT CARNELIAN BEADS

 Carnelian pebbles from an Indus site in Lothal

-The holy Bead Man, Baba Ghor
+The Holy Bead Man, Baba Ghor

 ANCIENT INDUS BEADS FROM INDIA VIA MESOPOTAMIA